Blanchet House

-Blanchet House is a non-profit social services organization in Portland, Oregon.
+Blanchet House is a non-profit homeless services organization in Portland, Oregon.
 The organization was founded in 1952, and operates a meal service, transitional shelter, transitional housing with drug and alcohol recovery programs, and support services to those struggling with homelessness and addiction.

 History

 In 1952, a group of University of Portland students rented the ground-level floor of the former New Meyer Hotel in Old Town Portland to use as a soup kitchen.
 The hotel was previously managed by S. Yamaguchi until 1931, when it was sold and became the Hotel New Meyer.
 At the time, the upper floors were used as a brothel.
 On Feb.
 11, 1952, the group served its first meal to 227 people.
 The organization bought the building in 1958.
 By 2018, Blanchet House had been serving three meals a day, six days a week, to an average of 1,000 people a day.
 It is a house of hospitality, inspired by the Catholic Worker’s Movement.